 There are plenty of short leases in Langford.
 The lease is a right to use the property for a period of time.
 As the lease gets shorter the value of the lease reduces and results in it becoming more costly to acquire a lease extension.
 This is why it is advisable to increase the term of the lease.
 It is often difficult to sell a property with a short lease because mortgage companies may be unwilling to lend money on properties of this type.
 Lease enfranchisement can be a difficult process.
 We advise that you seek professional assistance from a conveyancer and surveyor with experience in this field.

 I inherited a 1 bedroom flat in Langford, conveyancing formalities finalised February 1996.
 Can you shed any light on how much the price could be for a 90 year extension to my lease?
 Comparable properties in Langford with an extended lease are worth £227,000.
 The ground rent is £50 invoiced annually.
 The lease expires on 21st October 2091

 You have 71 years remaining on your lease we estimate the price of your lease extension to range between £9,500 and £11,000 as well as legals.

-The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward based on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before seeking the advice of a professional.